 When the government of Margaret Thatcher (1925-2013) abolished rent controls and tenants’ rights in 1988 while simultaneously selling off the public housing stock it set Britain on a return journey to its core value and founding motive: land-grab.
 Correcting the scandalous legacy of successive accumulated centuries of violent seizure, clearances, evictions, enclosures, shanty towns, slums and rack-renting avarice had at last begun to be tackled in that brief period of social conscience and hope of a better future following WW2.
 Now the basic human right of a roof over your head is a lottery again, and a staggering 1 in 10 are either functionally homeless or are in hostels, squatting or sofa-surfing while whole streets are forests of ‘to rent’ signs, there are 750,000 empty homes sat on by property speculators, 2 million live in overcrowded conditions, benefit changes ensure anywhere desirable is class cleansed to further boost values, unregulated rents have rocketed to ½ average earnings, average homes are now half the size they were in the 1920s and buy-to-let hucksters become millionaires out of other people’s misery.
 The old landed gentry in their stately homes were more sympathetic.

 The UK is the most indebted country in the world, with personal debt totalling £1.5 trillion and government debt of £1.3 trillion, 91% of GDP.
 This is in effect a bankrupt state, kept going by mortgaging the future, printing money and actually turning debt itself into another market, controlled of course in London.
-The live-now-pay-later never-never-land of mindless consumption launched by Thatcher’s abolition of the strict panoply of rules covering banks’ capital reserve and liquidity ratios and mortgages and borrowing eventually brought about the banking collapse of 2008 – but, after forcing the poorest to pay the price through savage cuts to public services and social security, it’s back to business as usual, enriching a few by pumping up another bubble that will inevitably burst and so give more excuses to attack what remains of the the public realm.
-In the 19th century Charles Dickens (1812-1870) made the debtors’ prisons of his era infamous; today they don’t need to cram poor and unlucky into cells for decades at the Marshalsea, it’s enough that millions are prisoners of their credit rating, condemned to toil perpetually to service their debts, controlled, castrated and conservative.
+The live-now-pay-later never-never-land of mindless consumption launched by Thatcher’s abolition of the strict panoply of rules covering banks’ capital reserve and liquidity ratios and mortgages and borrowing eventually brought about the banking collapse of 2008 – but, after forcing the poorest to pay the price through savage cuts to public services and social security, it’s back to business as usual, enriching a few by pumping up another bubble that will inevitably burst and so give more excuses to attack what remains of the public realm.
+In the 19th century Charles Dickens (1812-1870) made the debtors’ prisons of his era infamous; today they don’t need to cram the poor and the unlucky into the Marshalsea cells for decades – it’s enough that millions are prisoners of their credit rating, condemned to toil perpetually to service their debts, controlled, castrated and conservative.

 The hereditary principle, rejected by rational, civilised, democratic countries the world over, persists and indeed thrives in Britain as nowhere else, the better to inculcate the values of toadying, forelock tugging and fawning subjugation.
-The biggest and most costly royal clan on the planet, who entirely owe their unimaginable wealth to violent burglary and in-breeding programmes with other royals, are the ultimate welfare recipients, costing £200 million a year not including their property portfolio of 21 palaces, castles and mansions, stockpiles of priceless art and collection of shire counties.
+The biggest and most costly royal clan on the planet, who entirely owe their unimaginable wealth to violent burglary and in-breeding programmes with other royals, are the ultimate welfare recipients, costing £200 million a year without including their property portfolio of 21 palaces, castles and mansions, stockpiles of priceless art and collection of shire counties.
 The UK has the lowest state pension in the developed world and the unemployed must submit to an inquisition and jump through hoops of fire to get the lousy £70 a week Jobseekers’ Allowance their national insurance contributions supposedly guaranteed; but nothing is too much expense to keep the royals at preposterous levels of extravagant luxury.
 With the head of state decided by the hereditary principle, and the 780-member House of Lords the 2nd biggest unelected legislature in the world after the Chinese politburo, corrupting consequences have seeped into every facet of British society, passing on disadvantage and unfairness from generation to generation, consolidating wealth in fewer and fewer hands, and institutionalising nepotism, back-scratching, cronyism and palm-greasing as a way of life.

 At the same time as global corporations assiduously evade taxation they set up high-profile charitable programmes to show their cuddly, caring side – aid that itself will be written off against tax as a loss and that’s only needed anyhow because they don’t pay their due taxes.
 Generosity gets an Orwellian twist to mean the opposite: self-interest.
 Doing “a lot of work for charidee” but “not wanting to talk about it” has become the standard parody of odious celeb self-publicising dressed up in faux humility, and it says it all that the single person who has raised more for charities in UK history than anyone else is Sir Jimmy Savile, OBE, KCSG.
 Yes, in Britain even virtues are irredeemably soiled.
-Rather than rights to minimum entitlements we’ve regressed to the days of the deserving poor hoping for a few crumbs on the off-chance there’s a Lady Bountiful wanting to display aristocratic largesse; only this time round it’s not fallen women and vagabonds but terminally-ill children and Iraq War amputees at the head of the queue.
+Rather than concrete rights to minimum entitlements, we’ve regressed to the days of the deserving poor hoping for a few crumbs on the off-chance there’s a Lady Bountiful wanting to display aristocratic largesse; only this time round it’s not fallen women and vagabonds but terminally-ill children and Iraq War amputees at the head of the queue.

 When in doubt, instigate an aggressive war: it’s been the British solution for centuries.
 Since the UK was created by the union of England and Scotland in 1707, it has waged 124 major wars, an average of one every 20 months and a world record no other state approaches.
 Of the 195 independent countries in the world today, 177 of them at one time or another have been invaded militarily by Britain – another world record that’s unlikely ever to be surpassed.
 Since, like the USA, Britain is a state born from the belligerent theft of territory, the barbaric impulse to resort to violence on the slightest pretext runs deep.
 Armed to the teeth with nuclear weapons, forever proliferating the arms race, refined masters of high-tech weaponry, surveillence, spying, secrecy and torture, and regular flouters of international law and the Geneva Convention, the UK is a dangerous, menacing rogue state that has the gall to pose as a peacemaker.
 So the image of Britain peddled by the state’s vast propaganda machine as quirky, creative, laid-back, benign, even lovable, is as far from the truth as it is possible to be – who could possibly guess from Danny Boyle’s cute, humorous, soppy 2012 Olympics opening ceremony that this is a nation directly responsible for more deaths than any other in the entire history of humanity?
 Selective historical amnesia and determined rewriting of the past prop up the big lies, and clear the path for the blood-lust to go on and on.
 Right now, as usual, Britain is barging uninvited into foreign fields: war’s good for business when you’re the world’s 5th biggest arms dealer.
 There are still 5,000 British troops fighting the 4th Anglo-Afghan War, launched in 2001 at the behest of the UK’s overlords the USA (Bulldog Britain always bootlicks the biggest bullyboy).
 This comparatively small conflict has so far cost 40,000 Afghan lives and 453 British out of 4,000 Coalition dead.
 Add them to the body count.